pressly/goose/README.md

       thus no driver `panic()` conflict within your codebase!
     - goose pkg doesn't have any vendor dependencies anymore
 - We use timestamped migrations by default but recommend a hybrid approach of using timestamps in the development process and sequential versions in production.
+- Supports missing (out-of-order) migrations with the `-allow-missing` flag, or if using as a library supply the functional option `goose.WithAllowMissing()` to Up, UpTo or UpByOne.

 # Install